Updated October 2014

 - Diagnosis and Management of Acute HIV Infection for further information on management of acute HIV infection

-- AIDS Institute’s Voluntary HIV Provider Directory for referral for continued HIV care
+- Designated AIDS Center (DAC) Clinic Contacts for referral for continued HIV care

 X. PEP FOR EXPOSED WORKERS WHO ARE PREGNANT OR BREASTFEEDING